 What RingCentral Is Missing

-The lower-priced tiers, the Essentials and the Standard, are both missing call recording and voicemail-to-text transcription, especially voicemail-to-text transcription, this is a key feature offered by other softphone providers at either its lowest tier or free.
-If this is a deal breaker and voicemail transcription is a feature you need to have with your softphone, then give Grasshopper or Google Voice a try.
+The lower priced tiers, Essentials and Standard, are both missing call recording and voicemail-to-text transcription.
+Especially voicemail-to-text transcription, this is a key feature offered by other softphone providers at either their lowest tier or free.
+If this is a deal breaker, and voicemail transcription is a feature you need to have with your softphone, then give Grasshopper or Google Voice a try.

 What Users Think About RingCentral